HowestX/howestx-docs/final.md

     $ ./manage.py cms migrate --settings=aws --delete-ghost-migrations
     $ ./manage.py lms migrate --settings=aws --delete-ghost-migrations

+#### Importing and exporting courses

+EdX already provedes the functionality to import and export courses.
+This provides an easy way to for example take a course from your platform and put it on edX's own platform.

+To Export or import a course, open the course in the studio.
+Then click on `settings`.
+In the sub-menu that opens you have the options to import and export.
+Courses are saved in `.tar.gzip`.

 #### Internationalisation recipes

 When offering an online service it might be useful to provide that service in multiple languages to expand your possible userbase.
 But properly translating an entire service takes a lot of effort and time, luckily edX also provides a full translation of it's contents in a lot of languages.
 Setting it up is a breeze.